| Chapter 2Basic Channel Input Specifications In a sense, data acquisition hardware is a commodity. All you need

 electronics with a bandwidth high enough to pass any frequency components

+that can be captured at that sample rate.
 Between them, the type, range and bandwidth characterize the physical

 parameter that a single channel of a data acquisition system will